Via Vita Academy

 So, you teach inquiry-based themed curriculum.
 How is this different than what my child is receiving now?

 As an independent school, we can deliver curriculum in a method and philosophy that we feel best meets the needs of our students.
-We can adapt with our students, assess based on our students, and facilitate learning based on our students.
-Our philosophies to deliver, engage, and assess curricula are built to provide a successful learning experience for each student, so as to celebrate their differences.
 Inquiry-based themed curriculum adapts each year with students, and will challenge a child, no matter the grade.
-By posing questions and encouraging students to pose their own questions and seek out answers, the delivery of curriculum focuses on the process of finding out rather than the simply giving students information to remember.
-The process is tailored to their strengths and engages them to work with others, build up their own learning needs, and develop concrete understanding of real-life concepts.
-It allows students to build teamwork, leadership, and interpersonal skills as they work with others, learning each other's strengths, challenges, and needs.
+By posing questions and encouraging students to pose their own questions and seek out answers, the delivery of curriculum focuses on the process of finding out rather than simply giving students information to remember.
+The process is tailored to bring out their strengths and engages them to work with others, build up their own learning needs, and develop concrete understanding of real-life concepts.
+It allows students to build teamwork, leadership, and interpersonal skills as they work with others, learning to respect each other's strengths, challenges, and needs.
 It also provides many opportunities to learn hands-on life skills.
-By teaching and learning in this way, we are able to better support multiple learning styles and cater the learning environment to the needs to each student, while facilitating them to learn a wide range of skills that will greatly prepare them for the ever-changing future ahead of them.
+By teaching and learning in this way, we are able to better support multiple learning styles and create a positive learning environment where challenges become building blocks for success, preparing them for the ever-changing future ahead of them.
 These methods, as well as our students, thrive in a small school setting.
-Without our small classes and small school, committed families, and dedicated teachers we would not be able to offer such a unique and tailored program.
+Without our small classes and small school, committed families, and dedicated teachers, we would not be able to offer such a unique program and style of teaching.

 Why are you teaching life skills as part of the curriculum?

 Yes.
-We will take many field trips.
+We take many field trips, and invite many guest speakers and workshoppers!
+Sometimes as a whole school, sometimes as a class.
 Field trips provide hands-on experience and successfully help to build a concrete understanding..
 They contribute to an enhanced learning experience and can provide an excellent springboard for further discussion and learning activities.
 Field trips can be anything from visiting the grocery store to touring a museum, or even simply going for a hike.
-Each offers its own unique learning experience.
+Each offers its own unique learning experience!

 Do you wear uniforms?

 Yes.
 We wear comfortable tops with the school logo and bottoms of choice.
-Tops are a dark grey/black, with a light blue or green t-shirt.
+Tops are the style of choice, but are grey, black, blue or green in colour - the school colours.
 Simple, easy to clean, and easy to move around in.
-It's important to remember that students may be running in the gym, painting at a desk, reading on the couch, building a bridge, acting on stage, gardening outside, and cooking up a delicious snack in the kitchen - all in one day.
-We wear uniforms to, hopefully, make choosing an outfit in the morning easy, to keep safe as an identifiable group, and to build a unified feeling of being apart of something special.
+It's important to remember that students may be running in the gym, painting on the floor, reading on the couch, building at a table, writing in a journal, acting on stage, gardening outside, and cooking up a delicious meal in the kitchen - all in one day.
+We wear uniforms to, hopefully, make choosing an outfit in the morning easy, to keep safe as an identifiable group, and to build a unified feeling of being a part of something special.
 Uniforms are expected to be worn every day, with the exception of special casual/costume days or performances requiring costumes.
-We also encourage sharing gently used uniforms among Via Vita families to ensure each family is equipped and no uniform goes to waste!

 phone